lorensen/VTKExamples/src/VTKBook/01Chapter1.md

 3. Visualization is naturally interactive, including the human directly in the process of creating, transforming, and viewing data.

 Another perspective is that visualization is an activity that encompasses the process of exploring and understanding data.
-This includes both imaging and computer graphics as well as data processing and filtering, user interface methodology, computational techniques, and software design. **Figure1-1** depicts this process.
+This includes both imaging and computer graphics as well as data processing and filtering, user interface methodology, computational techniques, and software design. **Figure 1-1** depicts this process.

 As this figure illustrates we see that the visualization process focuses on data.
 In the first step data is acquired from some source.
 Next, the data is transformed by various methods, and then mapped to a form appropriate for presentation to the user.
 Finally, the data is rendered or displayed, completing the process.
 Often, the process repeats as the data is better understood or new models are developed.
 Sometimes the results of the visualization can directly control the generation of the data.
 This is often referred to as *analysis steering*.
 Analysis steering is an important goal of visualization because it enhances the interactivity of the overall process.